 National Park Week begins this weekend!
-To celebrate, the National Parks Service is granting free admission to ALL National Parks for the weekend of April 15-16 and April 22-23.
+To celebrate, the National Park Service is granting free admission to ALL National Parks and Lands on Saturday, April 21, 2018.
+Just one of many fun opportunities to celebrate Earth Day this Weekend!
 Take an adventure by visiting one of Colorado’s four amazing and diverse national parks.
-I’ve put together a guide for all of Colorado’s National Parks below!

 #1 Rocky Mountain National Park

 A Colorado favorite, Rocky Mountain National Park is a great escape into nature.
 The park encompasses 415 square miles of natural settings including some of Colorado’s highest mountains, lush evergreen forests and fascinating wildlife.
 Stop by the Alpine Visitor Center to pick up information on the park.
 RMNP offers many hiking trails for people of all ages and abilities.
 A favorite, accessible trail for people of all ages is Bear Lake – the trail loops around beautiful Bear Lake, with gorgeous views of Hallet Peak.
 More adventurous hikers will enjoy trails like Alberta Falls and Nymph Lake.
 RMNP offers great camping options, but these sites are extremely popular – be sure to book in advance!
 During the summer season (after Memorial weekend), Trail Ridge Road opens to drivers, a famed scenic byway at the top of the continental divide.
 The drive is not for the faint of heart with its steep inclines and hairpin turns.